 Hemp and climate change are intrinsically connected.
-From changing weather patterns to soil quality.
-Climate change directly impacts the kind and quality of hemp that is produced.
+From changing weather patterns to soil quality, climate change directly impacts the kind and quality of hemp that is produced.
 The impact of climate change worldwide is immeasurable.
 Temperatures are rising, ice caps are melting, sea levels are rising and with that, the possibility of extreme natural disasters.
 People are demanding change.
-People are boycotting companies, making lifestyle changes, taking to the streets of their city’s and lobbying for government action with the hopes of reducing these negative impacts.
+People are boycotting companies, making lifestyle changes, taking to the streets of their cities and lobbying for government action with the hopes of reducing these negative impacts.
 Change needs to happen in all sectors, from politics, business, and local communities to agriculture.

 Hemp can be a part of that change.
 The hemp plant is one of the oldest and most versatile plants known to mankind.
 Such is the plant’s versatility that it can be used to make paper, bioplastics, car parts, clothes, biofuel, and so much more.

 In a world that is becoming more and more environmentally polluted, hemp can play a vital role in fighting climate change.